holon-platform/holon-examples/jax-rs/propertybox/README.md

 ## Example Data model

-This example uses the [Examples shared data model](https://github.com/holon-platform/holon-examples/tree/master/model) as data model artifact, which is declared as dependency both for the __server__ and the __client__ module.
+This example uses the [Examples shared data model](https://github.com/holon-platform/holon-examples/tree/master/model) artifact, which is declared as dependency both for the __server__ and the __client__ module.

 ## Example structure